rochus-keller/Oberon/README.md

 This is an Oberon-07 parser and code model written in C++ and Qt.
 See http://www.projectoberon.net/wirth/Oberon/Oberon07.Report.pdf for more information about the language.
 The syntax was modified for Coco/R compatibility using https://github.com/rochus-keller/EbnfStudio.

 The goal of this project is to build tools to better understand the Lola-2 compiler and to automatically translate it to maintainable C++ with minimal dependencies to other C++ libraries and with no dependencies to the Oberon System.
+The C++ based Lola-2 compiler will be integrated in https://github.com/rochus-keller/LolaCreator.

 ### Parser and code model features